Summer Session Employment

 Visiting Faculty

 A school or department may nominate a visiting faculty member to teach in Summer Session.
 A letter of endorsement from the designated academic dean or summer chair is required along with a copy of the nominee’s CV.
 Wages will be determined by the Director of the Office of Summer and Special Academic Programs and the designated academic dean or summer chair.
 All visiting faculty must complete an application through hr.virginia.edu.
 A criminal background check will be run on all faculty who have not previously been employed by the University, must complete an Employment Eligibility Form (I-9) as well as tax forms in the Office of Summer and Special Academic Programs.
-Visiting faculty are subject to University of Virginia rules and policies.
+Visiting faculty are subject to the University of Virginia's rules and policies.

 Expectations of Faculty